-The second main function is 'iterate', which is the top-level function which actually runs simulations.
-This function calls on the 'method' parameter, to run either 'chain' simulations (where a population consists of a series of generations, where the entire population is replaced at each generation) or 'replacement' simulation (where a single individual is replaced at each 'generation').
-It returns a list of two things: the final population, and a (plottable) list of the proportion of each generation which uses a regular language.
+The second main function is 'simulation', which is the top-level function which actually runs simulations.
+This function calls on the 'method' parameter, to run either 'chain' simulations (where a population consists of a series of generations, where the entire population is replaced at each generation) and 'replacement' simulation (where a single individual is replaced at each 'generation').
+It returns a list of two things: the final population, and a (plottable) list of the proportion of generations which used regular languages.